CHANNEL AFFAIR * AUGUST 1997

 After the late night before, everyone was content to get an early rest, take a swim, just relax and have a cocktail before having to prepare dinner.
 Amazingly, the Burtons had lawn chairs stashed away within the CL-16, which they now set up on the bank.
 Wow, what luxury!
 (The mosquitoes waited patiently and quietly in the brush for the dragonflies to retire, as we innocently had fun.)
 David Sleightholm, who is about 6'-3'', lean and muscular, works as a mounted policeman in London and was perpetually hungry.
 The Burtons just happened to cook one too many steaks, would David like to keep it from going to waste?
 "Why yes!
 Thank you very much!
 Umm, very good!"
 (The mosquitoes continued to watch and wait.)

-dragomflies went to bed, and the mosquitoes attacked.
+bed, and the mosquitoes attacked.
+They came in

-They came in waves, and attacked again and again.
-The
+waves, and attacked again and again.
+The victims

 foot then the other, they yelled, they cursed and

-the mosquitoes went too, and an uncomfortable night was
+tents the mosquitoes went too, and an uncomfortable

-had by all--except for the Burtons, that is, whom slept
+night was had by all--except for the Burtons, that

-quite serenely within the bug tight enclosure of their
+is, whom slept quite serenely within the bug tight

 One of the North Channel Crown Jewels--the Benjamin Islands